-For all fellowship applications, the applicant is considered the PD/PI.
-Therefore, the applicant must have an eRA Commons account with the PI role, and the account must be affiliated with the applicant organization.
+For all career development award applications, the candidate is considered the PD/PI.
+Therefore, the candidate must have an eRA Commons account with the PI role and the account must be affiliated with the applicant organization.
 For additional information on eRA Commons account administration, see the eRA Account Management System's Online Help.

-If your proposed fellowship is at a different site than your current institution, the proposed sponsoring institution will be the applicant organization.
-You must affiliate your Commons account with the institution so that you have access to records submitted on your behalf.
+If your proposed career development award will be at a different site than your current institution, the proposed sponsoring institution will be the applicant organization.
+You must affiliate your Commons account with that institution so that you have access to records submitted on your behalf.
 Do not create a separate Commons account with the proposed sponsoring institution.

-Note that "multiple PD/PIs" are not applicable to fellowship applications, so do not use the PD/PI role for any other senior/key personnel.
+Note that "multiple PD/PIs" are not applicable to career development award applications, so do not use the PD/PI role for any other senior/key personnel.